vtex-apps/io-documentation/docs/en/Recipes/store-management/creating-robots-files-for-cross-border-stores.md

 You must adjust these directives according to your scenario.

-:warning: *This feature is available for stores using `vtex.edition-store@3.x` [Edition App](https://vtex.io/docs/concepts/edition-app/).
+>⚠️ This feature is available for stores using `vtex.edition-store@3.x` [Edition App](https://vtex.io/docs/concepts/edition-app/).
 To check which Edition App is installed on your account, run `vtex edition get`.
-If it's a different Edition, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to the VTEX Support team asking for the installation of the `vtex.edition-store@3.x` Edition App.*
+If it's a different Edition, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to the VTEX Support team asking for the installation of the `vtex.edition-store@3.x` Edition App.

 ## Step by Step